 Children are happy and secure as staff take time to get to know them and their families, fostering warm, trusting relationships.
-Children enjoy their time in the playgroup and arrive eager to participate.
-They show enthusiasm and anticipation for the day's events.
+Children enjoy their time in the playgroup and arrive eager to participate in the day's events.
 Children are becoming independent as they choose between a range of toys and activities made available to them.
 They enjoy exploring a range of activities that contribute to their creativity, such as painting and model making.
 Younger children enjoy a variety of experiences.
-For example, they play with the train track alongside older children.
+For example, they play with the trucks and diggers alongside older children.
 Children easily engage in conversation with their peers and adults as their language skills are developing well.